nikhilsharma26500/nikhilsharma/content/Databases/Structured Query Language (SQL)/Creating a Blog Database.md

 ---
-title: "MySQL Tutorial: Creating a Blog Database"
+title: "Creating a Blog Database"
 draft: false
 tags: mysql, sql, database, blog
 ---

-Let us try to understand SQL with an example of a blogging site in MySQL.
+Let us try to understand SQL with an example of a blogging site in [MySQL](https://www.mysql.com/).

 Here is how we can create a database named `blog`: